Why is my AC unit squealing?

 - Look for a blown fuse or tripped circuit breaker – If you experienced a power surge, it may have tripped a circuit breaker or you may have blown a fuse which, in turn, affected your air conditioning.

 - Check your main electrical panel – On older homes, you might look for a “fuse box” whereas newer homes have a circuit panel.
 In a fuse box, you will need to replace your blown fuse.
 On a circuit breaker, however, you will want to flip the tripped circuit to the “off” position and then back to the “on” position to reactivate it.

 - If there are no issues with the main electrical panel, you should check the shutoff box near the AC.
 You might try to replace the fuse in order to fix your issue.

-Note: If one of the above methods provides a temporary fix to the problem, it is important to call your cooling repair company in order to identify other problems.
+If none of the above methods provides a temporary fix to the problem, it is important to call your cooling repair company in order to identify other problems.
 Although a unit pulling in too much electricity may be a small problem, a larger problem such as a system that short circuits or overheats may signal a bigger problem with more costly repairs or one that requires replacement all altogether.

-Problem: You wake up one morning and find your home isn’t as cool as it was yesterday.
+You wake up one morning and find your home isn’t as cool as it was yesterday.
 When you check on your system, you see it’s frozen – literally – with ice on it.
 Determining what went wrong with your frozen air conditioner is an important first step.

 One of the reasons it might have frozen up is restricted airflow from around the evaporation coil.
 What might cause blocked airflow?
 Common culprits include a dirty air filter, clogged ducts, inefficient blower motors, and debris buildup on your evaporator coil.
 Combine the blocked airflow with moisture already in the air and you’re sure to see evidence of ice buildup.
 Other causes may include: